Table of contents

 It’s imperative for modern customer service teams to handle customer conversations efficiently.
 They need a structured and efficient way of managing emails.
 The answer: a helpdesk tool.

 But, tool choice abounds.
 Choosing the right tool to help your customers is a tricky business.

-If you use G Suite, here are the 10 most important considerations while choosing a help desk solution:
+If you use Google Workspace (previously known as G Suite),here are the 10 most important considerations while choosing a helpdesk solution:

-Many help desks that work with G Suite introduce a brand-new way of managing emails, and a whole bunch of new terminologies — simple tasks like responding to emails often become a multiple-step process.
+Many helpdesks that work with Google Workspace introduce a brand-new way of managing emails, and a whole bunch of new terminologies — simple tasks like responding to emails often become a multiple-step process.
 Complicated systems also add to the cognitive load of your agents, and they slow down.